Vitamin D Deficiency

 Many people who are first diagnosed with type 1 diabetes have a "honeymoon" period, in which insulin production is at least partly restored.

 A U.S. double-blind, randomized, controlled trial in newly diagnosed people with type 1 diabetes found that vitamin D2 supplements (ergocalciferol) reduced inflammation and reduced the rate of HbA1c decline, but did not improve other factors (Nwoso et al. 2021).
+Further analysis from this study found that vitamin D2 slowed the decrease in beta cell decline as well, however (Nwosu et al. 2024).

 A few case studies have shown that vitamin D may help extend the honeymoon: